The Quest for an Optimal Diet for CKD Patients

 2. Why 24-Hour Urine Biomarkers Matter

-Creatinine excretion serves as a surrogate for muscle mass, a powerful predictor of survival and health status in CKD, diabetes, and heart failure.
-Low muscle mass (reflected by low creatinine excretion) signals:
+Creatinine excretion acts as a surrogate for muscle mass, which is a crucial predictor of survival and health status in CKD, diabetes, and heart failure.
+Low muscle mass, indicated by reduced creatinine excretion, correlates with:

 3. The Critical Role of Muscle Mass

-Muscle mass is a key survival factor in CKD and kidney transplant patients.
-Yet, many CKD patients are at high risk of muscle wasting due to:
+Muscle mass plays a vital role in the survival of CKD and kidney transplant patients.
+Unfortunately, many individuals diagnosed with CKD are at high risk for muscle wasting due to:

-Important note: An increase in body weight due to fat mass can mask a simultaneous loss of muscle mass.
-This is especially concerning in CKD, where patients may be encouraged to consume large amounts of fluid (e.g., in Tolvaptan-treated ADPKD), potentially suppressing appetite and protein intake—worsening muscle loss.
+Important Note: Weight increases due to fat mass can obscure the simultaneous decrease in muscle mass.
+This concern is particularly pronounced in CKD patients who may be advised to consume excessive amounts of fluid (for instance, those being treated with Tolvaptan for ADPKD), which could suppress their appetite and protein intake, thereby exacerbating muscle loss.

 4. Protein Type Matters

-Current guidelines promoting plant-based diets and low protein intake may need reevaluation, especially for patients at risk of malnutrition or muscle loss.
+Current guidelines advocating for plant-based diets and low protein intake may require reevaluation, particularly for patients facing malnutrition or muscle loss.

 5. Nutrient Loss During Dialysis

-Dialysis doesn't just remove waste—it also depletes essential nutrients, including:
+Dialysis removes waste products but also depletes vital nutrients, including:

-These losses are poorly studied but may have major consequences for nutritional status and long-term outcomes.
+These losses are often understudied but could have significant implications for nutritional health and long-term outcomes.

 6. Vitamins at Risk: Niacin and Vitamin C

-• Niacin (Vitamin B3) is essential for energy metabolism and cellular repair.
+Niacin (Vitamin B3) is essential for energy metabolism and cellular repair.
+Primary sources include meat, fish, and green vegetables, yet it is frequently overlooked among CKD patients.

-Concern: High intake of ultra-processed foods and additives (like sodium benzoate) could worsen this issue.
+Concern: High consumption of ultra-processed foods and additives (including sodium benzoate) may aggravate this issue.

 7. Ultra-Processed Foods (UPFs) and Sugary Beverages

-• Poorer body composition: Increased fat, decreased muscle
+Deterioration of body composition: More fat, less muscle

 8. Heat Stress, Dehydration & Kidney Injury

-One often overlooked factor: environmental heat and recurrent dehydration.
+Another factor that is often overlooked is the impact of environmental heat and repeated dehydration.

-• Studies of manual laborers (e.g., sugarcane workers) show that working in extreme heat, combined with NSAID use, contributes to chronic kidney damage.
+Research involving manual laborers (e.g., sugarcane workers) indicates that extreme heat, coupled with NSAID use, can lead to chronic kidney damage.

-• The kidney’s proximal tubule is especially vulnerable to repeated ischemia (lack of blood flow).
+The kidney's proximal tubule is particularly susceptible to repeated ischemia (lack of blood flow).

-In animal studies, fructokinase-deficient mice were protected from dehydration-induced kidney injury.
+In animal studies, fructokinase-deficient mice displayed protection against dehydration-induced kidney damage.

 9. Plant-Based vs. Animal-Based Diets

-• Vegetables (more than fruits) appear protective, possibly due to lower fructose content and less impact on serum vitamin C interactions.
+Vegetables (more than fruits) seem protective, likely due to their lower fructose content and lesser impact on serum vitamin C interactions.

-• Plant-based diets help reduce UPF intake but may lack:
+Plant-based diets might minimize UPF intake but often lack:

 Conclusions

-• Western-style, highly processed diets are harmful to CKD and transplant patients.
+Western-style, heavily processed diets pose risks to CKD and transplant patients.

-• Animal-based nutrition (especially unprocessed meat) may be underutilized.
+Animal-based nutrition (especially unprocessed meat) might be underutilized.

-• 24-hour urinary biomarkers offer personalized, data-driven dietary insight.
+24-hour urinary biomarkers offer personalized, data-driven insights into dietary needs.

 Final Reflection

-Professor Bakker emphasized that we still lack a definitive "optimal diet" for CKD and kidney transplant patients.
-Instead of blanket recommendations, we need:
+Professor Bakker emphasized that we still lack a definitive "optimal diet."
+For CKD and kidney transplant patients, rather than imposed blanket recommendations, we need:

-In CKD, nutrition is not just about avoiding damage—it's about actively preserving function and health.
+In CKD, nutrition should be regarded as more than just avoiding harm—it should prioritize actively preserving function and health.

 ❓ FAQ: Diet and Nutrition for CKD and Kidney Transplant Patients